Developmental editing: Academic Research

-Whether the language professional is an authors' editor, a teacher of academic writing, or a translator, the particularly challenging situation requires developmental editing alongside other writing support services (e.g., education about good writing practices, translation, and linguistic editing).
-Language professionals who support such novice researcher-authors know to perform editorial—not authorial—duties, so they avoid ghost writing if authorship is not wanted.
+Authors' editors, academic writing instructors, and translators may provide developmental editing alongside other support services, such as writing education, translation, and linguistic editing.
+When assisting novice researchers, language professionals focus on editorial—not authorial—duties, ensuring they do not engage in ghost writing if authorship is not intended.

 Fiction

 The tasks that developmental editors face in fiction are fairly different from those faced by editors working with nonfiction.
-In fiction, developmental editors address any key problems they find in a manuscript regarding plot, character development, pacing, and other big picture issues.
-They ask big-picture questions such as "Are the characters likeable?" and "Are the chapters and paragraphs in the right order?"
-For example, an editor would take a finished manuscript and provide ideas for fixing plot holes, inconsistencies in characters, scenes that need more depth, and scenes that need to be cut.
+Adam O'Connor Rodriguez, senior editor at Hawthorn books, splits the tasks of developmental fiction editing into three main parts: structure, narrative, and language.
+Structure is the container that holds the story, including its length, order, and pacing.
+Narrative is all of the story elements such as characters, major scenes, pacing, and other big picture elements.
+Language includes dialogue, physical description, sensory information, and sentence structure (O'Connor Rodriguez 2018).For example, an editor would take a finished manuscript and provide ideas for fixing plot holes, inconsistencies in characters, scenes that need more depth, and scenes that need to be cut.